Last Updated on July 2, 2026 by Daniel Globe

 Confirmation Number Required

 A confirmation number is usually the key Southwest needs to pull up a past flight reservation.
-For confirmation retrieval, check your email confirmation or receipt from Southwest first.
+Check your email confirmation or receipt from Southwest first.

 If you booked through a travel agent, contact them directly, since they may hold the number you need.
-Once you have it, you can improve reservation tracking by logging into your Southwest account and opening the “My Trips” section to review your flight history.
+Once you have it, log into your Southwest account and open the “My Trips” section to review your flight history.

-If you don’t have the confirmation number, don’t worry.
-Southwest customer service can often help locate your trip using your personal information.
-That gives you another path to access the details you need without extra barriers.
+If you don’t have the confirmation number, Southwest customer service can often help locate your trip using your personal information instead.

 Use Southwest Receipts for Insurance Claims

-If you need a Southwest receipt for an insurance claim, you can usually get one for flights taken within the last 18 months through the airline’s website or customer service.
+If you need a Southwest receipt for an insurance claim, you can generally get one for recent flights through the airline’s website or customer service.
+Older claims may require a direct request, since receipt retrieval for older trips isn’t fully automated.

 For insurance documentation, this receipt can support your flight reimbursement request and show the trip details you need.
 You can access past trips in My Account or use Manage Reservations with your full name and confirmation number.